NodyHub/blog/content/posts/container-breakouts-part3.md

 ## Conclusion

-The final breakout technique was a bit more detailed about what docker does under the hood to secure container.
+The final breakout technique was a bit more detailed about what docker does under the hood to secure containers.
 But, if you are root and can interact with the socket, there are no limitations.
 The last approach is the most OpSec-safe approach for easy container break out techniques.

 The listed container breakouts are in my humble opinion the most relevant one.
-The list is for sure not complete and as soon as I identify other important one, I will update, extend, and re-organize the content.
+The list is for sure not complete and as soon as I identify another important one, I will update, extend, and re-organize the content.

-I hope you enjoyed my little series and I am looking forward if one of you have some ideas for extending container breakouts.
+I hope you enjoyed my little series and I am looking forward to if one of you has some ideas for extending container breakouts.

 ## Remarks